Manos Zacharias

-Emmanuel "Manos" Zacharias (Εμμανουήλ «Μάνος» Ζαχαρίας; born 9 July 1922) is a Greek film director, cinematographer and actor, who was active in Greek and Soviet cinema.
+Emmanuel "Manos" Zacharias (Εμμανουήλ «Μάνος» Ζαχαρίας; born 9 July 1922) is a Greek film director, writer, and actor.
+He was active in Greek and Soviet cinema.

 Life and career

-Zacharias was born on 9 July 1922 in Athens, in the area of Thiseio.
+Manos Zacharias was born on 9 July 1922 in Athens, in the area of Thiseio.
 His father was a chemist and his mother was a teacher.
 He studied at the National and Kapodistrian University of Athens in the chemistry department and during 1941 and 1944 he was a member of EPON.

-In 1945, with a scholarship from the French Institute, he left for studies in Paris on the ship "Mataroa" together with other young people who later excelle Kostas Axelos, Memos Makris etc. He studied cinema at IDHEK and attended theater courses.
+In 1945, with a scholarship from the French Institute, he left for studies in Paris on the ship "Mataroa" together with other young people who later excelled Kostas Axelos, Memos Makris etc. He studied cinema at IDHEK and attended theater courses.
 In 1956, after a competition, he studied at the Mosfilm school in Moscow.
 With the end of his studies he worked as a director at Mosfilm.
 In 1971 he took over the artistic direction of Mosfilm's Third Studio.
 As a director he made seven feature films and three short films.
 In 1979 he returned to Greece and from 1981 took over the field of cinema at the Ministry of Culture until 1990.

-He met and married his wife, Liolia and they had two daughters, Lena and Masha.
+He met and married his wife, Liolia and they have two daughters, Lena Zacharia (b.
+1958) and Masha Zacharia (b.
+1966).

 He turned 100 on 9 July 2022.